 4. Company will apply Section 5.5.6 of this Tariff to Retail Customers with on-site generation who comply with the notice requirements in that Section for scheduled maintenance on their generation facilities.
 For this purpose, Company interprets the terms “scheduled equipment testing,” “equipment testing,” and “testing” in that Section to include “scheduled on-site generation maintenance” and the term “test period” to include “scheduled on-site generation maintenance period.”

 Company may, in its sole judgment, lease and operate facilities that provide temporary emergency electric energy in accordance with Applicable Legal Authorities.
+During a significant power outage, as defined by Applicable Legal Authorities, Company may, in its sole judgment, determine whether, when, where, or how long to operate facilities that provide temporary emergency electric energy; such determination shall be deemed consistent with and non-discriminatory under Section 3.7, NON-DISCRIMINATION.
+During a significant power outage, as defined by Applicable Legal Authorities, Company may, in its sole judgment, determine which Retail Customer or Retail Customers receive service from facilities that

-Company’s choice to operate and Company’s operation of facilities that provide temporary emergency electric energy during a widespread power outage are not a guarantee of steady and continuous Delivery Service and are not a guarantee against fluctuations, irregularities, or interruptions in Delivery Service.
-All Competitive Retailers and Retail Customers that receive Delivery Service from Company receive Delivery Service under the rates, terms, and conditions outlined in this Tariff, including, but not limited to, Section 3.11, GOVERNING LAWS AND REGULATIONS, Section 3.13, QUALITY OF DELIVERY SERVICE, Section 4.2.5, EMERGENCIES AND NECESSARY INTERRUPTIONS, Section 4.2.6, LIMITATION OF WARRANTIES BY COMPANY, Section 5.2.5, EMERGENCIES AND NECESSARY INTERRUPTIONS, and Section 5.2.6, LIMITATION OF WARRANTIES BY COMPANY.
-Company’s operation of facilities that provide temporary emergency electric energy during a widespread power outage shall not abridge, enlarge, or modify the limits on liability outlined in Section 4.2, LIMITS ON LIABILITY, and SECTION 5.2, LIMITS ON LIABILITY.
-Company will not be liable for any damages, whether direct or consequential, including, without limitation, loss of profits, loss of revenue, or loss of production capacity, occasioned by Company’s use of facilities that provide temporary emergency electric energy during a widespread power outage. including, without limitation, the deployment (or lack of deployment), location, capacity, duration, or operation of such facilities, or any fluctuations, irregularities, or interruptions in Delivery Service from such facilities.
+provide temporary emergency electric energy, including prioritizing service to a Critical Load Public Safety Customer such as a hospital, healthcare facility, law enforcement facility, fire station, or water or wastewater facility; such determination and prioritization shall be deemed consistent with and non-discriminatory under Section 3.7, NON-DISCRIMINATION.
+Company’s choice to operate and Company’s operation of facilities that provide temporary emergency electric energy during a significant power outage are not a guarantee of steady and continuous Delivery Service and are not a guarantee against fluctuations, irregularities, or interruptions in Delivery Service.
+All Competitive Retailers and Retail Customers that receive Delivery Service from Company receive Delivery Service under the rates, terms, and conditions outlined in this Tariff, including, but not limited to, Section 3.7, NON-DISCRIMINATION, Section 3.11, GOVERNING LAWS AND REGULATIONS, Section 3.13, QUALITY OF DELIVERY SERVICE, Section 4.2.5, EMERGENCIES AND NECESSARY INTERRUPTIONS, Section 4.2.6, LIMITATION OF WARRANTIES BY COMPANY, Section 5.2.5, EMERGENCIES AND NECESSARY INTERRUPTIONS, and Section 5.2.6, LIMITATION OF WARRANTIES BY COMPANY.
+Company’s operation of facilities that provide temporary emergency electric energy during a significant power outage shall not abridge, enlarge, or modify the limits on liability outlined in Section 4.2, LIMITS ON LIABILITY, and SECTION 5.2, LIMITS ON LIABILITY.
+Company will not be liable for any damages, whether direct or consequential, including, without limitation, loss of profits, loss of revenue, or loss of production capacity, occasioned by Company’s use of facilities that provide temporary emergency electric energy during a significant power outage. including, without limitation, the deployment (or lack of deployment), location, capacity, duration, or operation of such facilities, or any fluctuations, irregularities, or interruptions in Delivery Service from such facilities.
 However, if damages are caused by Company’s gross negligence or intentional misconduct, this provision shall not preclude recovery of appropriate damages when legally due.
 This tariff provision 6.2.3 expires on the effective date of revisions to Company's pro forma tariff related to facilities that provide temporary emergency electric energy.

 PREMIUM SERVICE AGREEMENT